bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Aaron: 00:07:23

 Yeah, exactly.
-So the Samourai wallet developers Keonne Rodriguez and Bill Hill, William Hill, both of them you know right yep
+So the Samourai wallet developers Keonne Rodriguez and Bill Hill, William Hill, both of them you know right yep.

 Sjors: 00:07:28

-yeah I used to work with them when I was at blockchain.com, so back in time, blockchain.info.
+Yeah I used to work with them when I was at blockchain.com, so back in time, blockchain.info.

 Aaron: 00:07:35